ceers/ceers-nircam/stage3.md

 * Input/output: provide the relative (or absolute) paths to the directory containing the input calibrated files and the directory for the output, corrected images.
 Default is `calibrated` for both.
-* Provide the path to the directory containing the saved Tweakreg asdf files.
+* Provide the path to the directory containing the saved TweakReg asdf files.
   Default is `tweakreg_wcs`, which is packaged in the `batch_scripts` directory of this repo
 * Provide the file suffixes for the input images (default = 'cal') and the